How to Say ‘No’ When You’re Called into Work out of Hours

 6. Don’t cave into threats

 In situations where your boss tries to guilt, threaten or emotionally manipulate you, it’s vitally important to let them know that you’re not going to fold.
 It shouldn’t come to this, but if your boss turns nasty and starts issuing threats in order to twist your arm, don’t take the bait.
-Try to stay calm and professional and reiterate your original point.
+Try to stay calm and professional, and reiterate your original point.

 A good manager understands and respects the fact that their staff need time away from work.
 Someone questioning your commitment to your job, or threatening to make your working life more difficult, should not be a valid reason for you to come in.
-Besides, any manager that disregards the fact that you have a personal life, and expects you to put the needs of the company first, is not the kind of boss that you want to be working for.

 EXAMPLE